DavidRJ65716/My_Showcase_Website/README.md

 ## Features Added
 * Added a break point for the smaller sidebar
 * Added Routing to webpages
-* Added a layout for the main landing page
+* Added two layout for the main landing page
 * SidebarContext.tsx Works accross all layouts
+*